 I'm not going to do it, folks.

-Some of these are pretty big cities.
+So I told them, I cringed really hard, because some of these are pretty big cities.

-But I told them no.
+But I told them, no.

 I'm not going to increase the number of commercials per hour.

-We only have six and that's where it's going to stay.
+We only have six, and that's where it's going to stay.

 So I stopped it.